slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 First, your observations, or what you have noticed is happening in your relationship.
 Next talk about how the observation has made you feel.
 Finally, discuss your values.'*

-> *'For a long and deep relationship, values must match.'*
+> *'For a long and deep relationship, values must match.' -- EF*

 > *'Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.'*

-Never love anyone who treats you like you're ordinary.
+Run away from lovers who treats you like you're ordinary.
 You need to partner with someone who wants you to be all you can be.

 > *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*